 Benefits of Ginkgo

-Patients suffering from varying degrees of vascular insufficiency also noted an improvement in mood while taking ginkgo Biloba extract.
+Patients suffering from varying degrees of vascular insufficiency also noted an improvement in the mood while taking Ginkgo Biloba extract.
 This has prompted a surge of interest in its use as a treatment for depression, especially in the elderly.
 Many people have found GBE to enhance other depression treatments and too often even prevent the need for pharmaceutical treatments in mild cases of depression.
-Those under the age of fifty may also benefit from ginkgo Biloba’s antidepressant effects.
-So far, though, the greatest level of improvement has been noted with older patients.
+Those under the age of fifty may also benefit from Ginkgo Biloba’s antidepressant effects.
+So far, though, the greatest level of improvement has been noted in older patients.

 Alzheimer’s and Mental Function

 As more than 300 studies demonstrate, ginkgo facilitates better blood flow throughout the body, most notably the brain, where it both protects and promotes memory and mental function, even for people with Alzheimer’s disease.
 It also offers a wealth of possibilities for the treatment of many other common ailments.

 Since doctors are still not sure what causes Alzheimer’s disease, we do not have a definite idea of how ginkgo works to stabilize, and in some cases, improve the quality of life for those suffering from this degenerative disease.
 Scientists have noted that Alzheimer’s is marked by a major loss of nerve cells in the brain, particularly those in areas controlling memory and thinking.
 Since doctors have found antioxidants to help slow the destruction of nerves, it is not a stretch to see ginkgo’s antioxidant properties helping in this area.
 The disease is also believed to have a connection to decreased blood flow to the brain.
 If so, ginkgo’s vasodilating effects may be a big help in the treatment process.
 Either way, prominent doctors, and scientists believe ginkgo to be the supplement of choice to help hold off and possibly treat Alzheimer’s.